 Use with Stage 3 writers.

-The Conventions of Writing developmental scale is used to assess children’s overall early writing.
+The Conventions of Writing Developmental Scale is used to assess children’s overall early writing.
 It can also work with adults who are novice and emergent writers.
 It provides useful details of initial writing development, examples and appropriate developmental instructional guidance.

 Use with Stage 0 and Stage 1 writers.